centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-create-geoview.md

 ---
 id: map-web-create-geoview
-title: Create a geographic view
+title: Creating a geographic view
 ---

 This topic provides information about how to create geographic views from the Centreon MAP interface.